 Project GENIUS (Green sEnsor Networks for aIr qUality Support)

-University of Rochester: Li Chen, Jeremy Warner, Chelsea Vargas, He Ba, Pak Lam (Jack), Yung, Dawei Zhou and Wendi Heinzelman
+University of Rochester: Li Chen, Jeremy Warner, Lucian Copeland, He Ba, Pak Lam (Jack) Yung, Da Wan, Dawei Zhou and Wendi Heinzelman

 Northeastern University: Yousof M. Naderi Prusayon Nintanavongsa,